bushy555/Activate-Office-2010-2013/README.md

 Dont get your hopes up!
 Be advised that it might not work for your specific install!

 Worked beaut for me though.
 Chucking it up here so that I don't loose it.
 I can't help it if Google finds it and that you have arrived here from Googles results.

+"activate office 2010 2013 2016 - no workie" is another found script.
+THis oine did not work for me.
+Is included here as I dont like to chuck things out.